nasr4/golang_rhel_os_check/README.md

 # golang_rhel_os_check
-A simple module to fetch the RedHat release version at runtime.
+A simple module to fetch the RedHat major release version at runtime.

 $cat /etc/redhat-release